people - site - animation

 Sarah Nurton from City of Trees charity also explained, "We hope this will be a fitting way to recognise and celebrate some of Greater Manchester’s amazing key workers.
 Each tree has its own unique character and we aim to match that with those nominated in a truly unique tribute."

-Here is the list of individuals being projected onto the City of Trees Tree Trail this week.
+Here is the list of individuals projected onto the City of Trees Tree Trail.

 Monday 15th June - Football Museum, Cathedral Gardens, Arndale